Introduction to IoT: Applications of IoT

-The integration of IoT for real-time and continuous monitoring offers farmers and relevant authorities the capability to identify diseases at an early stage and implement preventive measures before they escalate.
-IoT, when combined with machine learning, artificial intelligence, or image processing, has yielded various systems for early disease detection and prevention in agriculture.
+\textit{Agricultural Product Quality Safety and Traceability}\\ IoT significantly improves agricultural product quality, safety, and traceability, particularly in warehousing, logistics, and distribution, by enabling automatic identification, tracking, and accurate tallying of products.
+Various countries have implemented real-time traceability systems, such as the American, European, Swedish, Japanese, and Australian systems, recognizing the crucial need for effective tracking in agriculture.
+Jiang et al. \cite{jiang2017research} developed a comprehensive agricultural product safety traceability platform, facilitating real-time automatic data collection, processing, and display to enhance traceability and reduce associated tracking costs.

-The farm's environment plays a pivotal role in disease occurrence, and in \cite{materne2018iot}, authors have presented a framework that combines various sensor devices through wireless sensor networks for monitoring various environmental factors.
-This system collects real-time data and employs multiple machine learning models like KNN, Random Forest, Logistic Regression, and Linear Regression to analyze insights from this data.
-Additionally, a framework for environmental observation-based crop disease monitoring, which continuously monitors plant growth and diseases and notifies farmers when necessary, has been proposed in \cite{nagasubramanian2021ensemble}.
+\textit{Diseases Monitoring}\\ The integration of IoT for real-time and continuous monitoring offers farmers and relevant authorities the capability to identify diseases at an early stage and implement preventive measures before they escalate.
+The farm's environment plays a pivotal role in disease occurrence.
+For example, the framework introduced in \cite{materne2018iot} integrates various sensor devices through wireless sensor networks for monitoring various environmental factors.